the13fools/gpgpt/README.md

 Use this starter project to accelerate your geometry processing research, yesterday.

-# 🤝 libigl 🤝 TinyAD 🤝 Polyscope 🤝 Physics thread 🤝
+# 🤝 libigl 🤝 TinyAD 🤝 Polyscope 🤝 Physics thread 🤝 foliations 🤝

 Welcome to the repository for the wonderful, wonderous, GPGPT!